alexandermichels/herop-spatial-access-app-compute/README.md

 # HEROP_DATA_DIR = "/job/herop_access_data"  # path we map that directory to in the container
 ```
 * Comment out any line using matplotlib/folium as those aren't in the container (but I can add them lmk)
-* If there are particular parameters/data you want to use for our sanity check `test_all_params.sbatch` file it is just a simple script looping through options so you can add your stuff to the arrays we loop through.